 Community Services: Recreation Division

-Our volunteers play a very important role in helping the community to discover, imagine and grow.
-Year-round they are active within recreational facilities and throughout the community.
-Volunteer opportunities within Parks & Recreation span across a variety of categories:
+Our volunteers play a vital role in helping the community to discover, imagine, and grow.
+Year-round they are active in recreational facilities, parks, and throughout the whole community.
+Opportunities change throughout the year; feel free to review at your convenience.

 Volunteers are a very important part of our team.
 We rely on volunteers to assist in our drowning prevention efforts, smoke detector program, car seat clinic program and various other weekend activities throughout the year.
 We also have some availability in our front office as well.
 Unfortunately, we do not have volunteer firefighter or medic programs.